dnmfarrell/ElementsOfComputingSystems/README.md

 # Elements of Computing Systems

-Solutions to the Nisan and Shocken textbook (1st edition).
+Solutions to the Nisan and Schocken textbook (1st edition).

 ## License
 Copyright 2020 David Farrell